Dean99712/jetsetgo-fe/README.md

 But don't worry join us is easy.

 ### Features
-- Fly around the world with any flight company in the world
+- Fly around the world with any flight company out there !
 - Sign in and Sign up to our services
 - Update your orders
 - Update your profile.
-- Have fun!
+- Have a good flight!

 ## :books: Learn More